nasa-nccs-hpda/terragpu/docs/gpu-direct-io.md

 The default example automatically downloads the public WorldView sample (~257 MB), or verifies its existing cache. **No Earthdata token is needed for this example.**
 It first produces QA-masked NDVI/NDWI on CPU, then benchmarks multi-scale spatial means and variances at 15- and 31-pixel windows.
-Moments accumulate in float64;
+Centered moments accumulate in float64;
 outputs are float32 on both backends.
 This is a new experiment alongside the existing five-product paper suite, which remains available unchanged.